Karolina Wigura: Public activities

-Karolina Wigura is a widely invited public speaker, concentrating mostly on emotions in politics.
-In the recent years, she was invited both as panelist and keynote speaker to Athens Democracy Forum, Annual Meetings of the ECFR, Amsterdam-based De Balie, and Forum 2000 in Prague, where she spoke about the feeling of loss, and politics of fear vs. politics of hope.
+Karolina Wigura is a widely invited public speaker, concentrating mostly on emotions in politics, national populism, liberal democracy, Poland and Polish-German relations.
+In the recent years, she was invited both as panelist and keynote speaker to Athens Democracy Forum, Delphi Economic Forum, Annual Meetings of the ECFR, Annual Meetings of Zentrum Liberale Moderne, Amsterdam-based De Balie, Forum 2000 in Prague, Baden-Baden Entrepreneur Talks, European Forum for New Ideas (EFNI) in Sopot, where she spoke about the feeling of loss, and politics of fear vs. politics of hope.

 Between 2012 and 2016, she was a member of the board of Stefan Batory Foundation.
-She has also been a member of the Programme Board of the Congress of Women since 2010; between 2014 and 2016 she was a member of the Programme Board of EFNI.
+She has also been a member of the Programme Board of the Congress of Women and a member of the Programme Board of EFNI since 2014.